Skip to main content

 Pitfalls & troubleshooting

-• Need stricter mismatch handling: use validated functions such as MULTIPLY(...) or DIVIDE(...) where available
+• Need stricter mismatch handling: use validated functions such as MULTIPLY(...), DIVIDE(...) or UNION(…).

-• Sign mistakes: consider modeling cost positions as negative values and using + consistently
+• Sign mistakes: consider modeling cost positions as negative values and using + consistently.

 Related sections